-The Engineering Diversity and Outreach Center (EDOC) is dedicated to increasing the number of underrepresented students in engineering.
-EDOC programs are designed to facilitate the outreach, recruitment, retention, and overall success of all members of the UConn Engineering community, but especially those from backgrounds traditionally underrepresented in engineering, including women, underrepresented minorities, and first-generation college students.
+The Vergnano Institute for Inclusion is dedicated to increasing the number of underrepresented students in engineering.
+Our programs are designed to facilitate the outreach, recruitment, retention, and overall success of all members of the UConn Engineering community, but especially those from backgrounds traditionally underrepresented in engineering, including women, underrepresented minorities, and first-generation college students.

 Broadening Participation in Engineering

 BRIDGE is a five-week intensive summer program (June 5 – August 7, 2020) designed to prepare incoming freshmen who are underrepresented in engineering fields for the rigor of the engineering curriculum at UConn.
 Students participate in college-level STEM classes, structured group study sessions, industry tours, and team projects and competitions.
 The program has a lasting impact on students, UConn, and the community.
 BRIDGE participants graduate from the School of Engineering at higher rates than their peers.
 They become leaders on campus, in the workforce, and in the community.
 More than 1,000 students have participated over the past three decades.

 Engineering Ambassadors (EA) are a group of undergraduate students who act as the outreach arm of UConn Engineering.
 EA Tour Guides give campus tours to hundreds of prospective students and their families throughout the academic year.
 EA Presentation Team members visit or host on campus more than three dozen middle schools and high schools throughout Connecticut to ignite interest in engineering and other STEM fields.

 UConn Engineering tours are booked online only.
 Visit http://ambassadors.engr.uconn.edu and click on the “Book a Tour” link.